AlmuHS/GNUMach_SMP/README.md

 ### Implementation of `cpu_number()` function

 Once get the lapic pointer, we could use this pointer to access to the Local APIC of the current processor.
 Using this, we have implemented `cpu_number()` function, which search in `machine_slot[]` array the apic_id of the current processor, and return the index as kernel ID.

+A newer implementation get the Kernel ID from the `apic2kernel[]` array, using the apic_id as index.

 This function will be used later to get the cpu currently working.